charitra1022/ShopOnline/BUGS.md

 8. Django custom error page
 9. Mobile size UI enhancements
 10. Separate prices for all invoices in an Order id.
+11. Prevent anonymous/different user to access any invoice file except the original owner.